mahirbastas/mahirbastas/README.md

 ## Hi there 👋

-I’m a new graduated computer engineer and tech enthusiast who is interested in 🖥️ computer organization and 🤖 system design.
+🎓 I'm a recent Computer Engineering graduate with a strong passion for systems engineering and hardware-software integration.
+I enjoy exploring the layers between hardware and software through hands-on projects.

-On GitHub, I share my side projects and learnings to help others.
-While you'll find a selection of my work here, most of my academic and professional projects remain private as I regularly revise and organize them before sharing.
+🚀 On GitHub, I share personal projects, experiments, and notes that reflect my learning journey.
+While some academic and professional works remain private for now, I’m gradually refining and publishing them here.

-### What I'm Currently Up To:
+### 🔍 Currently Working On

-- 🛠️ Refining and sharing my former works.
+- Refactoring and publishing selected academic and personal projects
-- 📘 Building and documenting small projects that fascinate me.
+- Developing small-scale systems that explore low-level concepts and system behavior

-### Technologies & Tools:
+### 🧰 Technologies & Tools

-- **Main Focus:** C/C++, Assembly, Computer Organization and Computer Graphics
+- Primary Interests: C/C++, Assembly, System Design, Computer Graphics
-- **Other Languages:** Python, Java, JavaScript
+- Other Languages: Python, Java, JavaScript
-- **Most Used Tools and Environment:** Atom and VSCode, gdb, Ubuntu/Linux
+- Tools & Environments: VSCode & Atom, gdb, Ubuntu/Linux

 **Main Languages, frameworks and tools:**